-Flexi-access drawdown also provides a tax-efficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax until April 2027.
-From April 2027, most pensions will be included in an individuals estate for Inheritance Tax.
+Flexi-access drawdown also provides a tax-efficient way of passing wealth down through the generations as any unused pension fund can usually be passed down to a wide range of beneficiaries free from Inheritance Tax.

 Pension Freedoms

 Thanks to new Pension Freedoms rules that came into effect from April 2015, there are a number of different options available to you when you wish to take an income from your pension funds and how you pass on benefits to your beneficiaries.